-- One positive reaction each with the Calibrator DNA for the GMO gene and the Reference gene PCR to compensate for differences between the PCR performance of the GMO gene and the reference gene. - A variable number of sample preparations to be analyzed for genetically modified maize DNA amplification. - At least one negative control reaction to control for contamination of the GMO gene and the Reference Gene PCR Master Mix, respectively.
+- One positive reaction with the Calibrator DNA each for the GMO gene and the Reference gene PCR to compensate for constant differences between the PCR performance of the GMO gene and the reference gene, - A variable number of sample preparations to be analyzed for genetically modified maize DNA amplification, - At least one negative control reaction to control for contamination of the GMO gene and the Reference Gene PCR Master Mix, respectively.

-Therefore, a typical experiment consists of 4 wells needed for controls plus $2 \times (n)$ wells needed for the samples of interest, where (n) indicates the number of food samples of interest.
+Therefore, a typical experiment consists of 4 wells needed for controls plus 2 x (n) wells needed for the samples of interest, where (n) indicates the number of food samples of interest.
 Since a multiwell plate has 96 wells, 46 food samples can be analyzed during one PCR run if the GMO gene and the reference gene are analyzed in the same run.

-Note: Procedure B is only applicable if the real-time PCR instrument used allows the user to import external standard curves generated in a previous run.
+Note: Procedure B is only applicable if the real-time PCR instrument used allows importing external standard curves generated in a previous run.